cryptoKorba/grants-program/README.md

 ### Application

 Current process for applying is to visit the grants section of the [website](https://ton.org/grants).
-We will very soon also fully open up applications via our grants platform partner, [Questbook] (https://new.questbook.app/profile/?daoId=0xed&chainId=137).
+We will very soon also fully open up applications via our grants platform partner, [Questbook](https://new.questbook.app/profile/?daoId=0xed&chainId=137).
 As part of the application, the following [template](https://telegra.ph/TON-Project-Proposal-Template-as-of-11122-11-02) should be filled out as comprehensively as possible.
 Applications will be reviewed on a rolling basis.
 GitHub grantee section will be updated with accepted grantees on an ongoing basis, but official announcements with stats will be announced on a quarterly basis via TON Society blog post.

 ### Review Committee